GhumanNavneet/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab03a-HANA_HA_Infrastructure_Deployment.md

 1. Repeat the previous steps on i20-db-1.

-> **Result**: After you completed this exercise, you have onfigured operating system of Azure VMs running Linux to support a highly available SAP NetWeaver deployment
+> **Result**: After you completed this exercise, you have configured operating system of Azure VMs running Linux to support a highly available SAP NetWeaver deployment

 ## Exercise 3: Configure clustering on Azure VMs running Linux to support a highly available SAP NetWeaver deployment